 Dr Song Yang

-Marketing Scientist
+Marketing Academic

 Song joined the Institute with over ten years industry experience in China.
 He has worked as Regional Research Project Coordinator for Procter & Gamble, Deputy Director of Yunnan Market Research Institute and as Senior Advisor for Kunming Fench Advertising Agency before coming to Australia.